xwang345/OOP345_2018/README.md

 * Means that the same method will behave differetly when it is applied to the objects of different class.
 * It also means that different methods associated with different classes can interpert the same message in different way.
 * E.X: an object can send message PRINT to several object, and each one will use it's own PRINT method to execute the message.

+#### Binding
+* Associating a method call with the method code to run.
+* Resolving ambiguity in the context of overloaded methods.
+* Choices for binding time.
+* Static: Compile-time.